ABA Required Disclosures

-Law schools that are ABA-approved provide a legal education that meets a minimum set of standards promulgated by the Council and Accreditation Committee of the Section of Legal Education and Admissions to the Bar.
+Law schools that are ABA-approved provide a legal education that meets a minimum set of standards promulgated by the Council of the Section of Legal Education and Admissions to the Bar.
 Every U.S. jurisdiction has determined that graduates of ABA-approved law schools are eligible to sit for the bar exam in their respective jurisdiction.

 What is the difference between attending an ABA-approved law school and a non-ABA approved law school?